deltaonealpha/dsmsapl/README.md

 #### > Code-bobs included for new tax-bar system with custom tax brackets.
 Will be enabled in future revisions.

-#### > Optimised load-timings, optimised the UI, reduced delays and corrected language in certain fields.
+#### > Optimized load-timings and the UI, reduced delays and corrected language in certain fields.

 #### > Presenting the new (under testing) site for the code: www.dsmsapl.bss.design